There is a pervasive

-a pervasive pattern of disregard for and violation of the rights
+pattern of disregard for and violation of the rights of others occurring

 Failure to conform to social norms with respect to lawful behaviors

-as indicated by repeated lying, use of aliases, or conning others
+indicated by repeated lying, use of aliases, or conning others for

 impulsivity or failure to plan ahead.

-and aggressiveness, as indicated by repeated physical fights
+aggressiveness, as indicated by repeated physical fights or assaults

 reckless disregard for safety of self or others.

-irresponsibility, as indicated by repeated failure to sustain
+as indicated by repeated failure to sustain consistent work behavior

-of remorse, as indicated by being indifferent to or rationalizing
+as indicated by being indifferent to or rationalizing having hurt,

-Disorder ).
-There is evidence of Conduct Disorder with onset
+).
+There is evidence of Conduct Disorder with onset before age 15

 have similar symptoms.
 The clinician, therefore, in his diagnostic